sci-42ver/SICP_SDF/sicp_notes.md

 - > otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)
 - >  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works.
   > is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a data object.
+- > For the interpreter we implement in Chapter 4, the code is in fact shared
+- > In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter
+- > For the interpreter we implement in Chapter 4, the code is in fact shared.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5
 - > e imple- mentation of Scheme we shall consider in Chapter 5 does not share this defect.
+- > We will discuss tail recursion when we deal with the control structure of the interpreter in Section 5.4.
+- > we will not dwell on how these *returned values are passed from call to call*; however, this is also an important aspect of the evaluation process, and we will return to it in detail in Chapter 5.
 # miscs
 ## blogspot comments left
 - https://billthelizard.blogspot.com/2010/02/sicp-exercise-126-explicit.html?showComment=1719034722891#c6043924970819337247